For just £1.50 a month you can help support others affected by M.E.

 - ME Connect is available every day of the year – even on bank holidays – and has managed more than 35,000 calls since its inception in 2003.

-- ME Essential is delivered straight to your door and features exclusive interviews, medical and scientific updates and includes stories about how people cope with M.E. as well as member’s stories.
+- ME Essential is delivered straight to your door and features exclusive interviews, medical and scientific updates and includes stories about how people cope with M.E. as well as member’s own stories and fundraising adventures.